QaisarRajput/ConwayGameofLife/README.md

 Its just something i was curious and fasinated about.
 If you are too, please watch what video is [https://www.youtube.com/watch?v=E8kUJL04ELA]

-I tried many rules, following is the unique output i got from it.
+I tried many rules, following is the unique output iliked the most (these were not the orignal conway rules).

 ![Sample GIF](https://github.com/QaisarRajput/ConwayGameofLife/blob/master/sample.gif)